KARUKUTLA-KARUKUTLA/KARUKUTLA-KARUKUTLA/README.md

 - 👋 Hi, I’m @KARUKUTLA-KARUKUTLA
-- 👀 I’m interested in computer Architecture
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning computer Architecture
+- 🌱 I’m currently learning cloud computing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DevOps
-- 📫 How to reach me ...
+- 📫 How to reach me...ashokkarukutla@gmail.com

 <!---
 KARUKUTLA-KARUKUTLA/KARUKUTLA-KARUKUTLA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.